 The Episcopalian congregation was formally constituted in the town in 1848.
 It is the most southerly congregation in the Diocese, the nearest congregation to it being at Lochgilphead, 50 miles due north.
 A history of the church – “Wings of Faith” ISBN 0 905573 53 6 (2003) can be purchased from the General Synod Office, 21 Grosvenor Crescent, Edinburgh, EH12 5EE.

 Pre-Covid, the pattern of services were that on the 2nd, 3rd, 4th and 5th Sundays of the month, at 10.45 am, a sung service of Holy Communion, with Sermon and using the 1982 Scottish Liturgy, is usually administered by a Team of authorised Lay Persons.

-On the 1st Sunday of the month, there is a sung service of Morning Prayer at 10.45 am, and, instead of a sermon, the Ministry of the Word takes the form of theological reflection, based on the Bible Reading Fellowship Notes – “The Upper Room” – which are read by most of the congregation.
+On the 1st Sunday of the month, there is a sung service of Morning Prayer at 10.45 am, and, instead of a sermon, the Ministry of the Word takes the form of theological reflection, based on the Bible Reading Fellowship Notes – “New Daylight” and “The Upper Room” – which are read by most of the congregation.

 Occasional services are also held, as required by the church calendar.